-Johnson & Wales' two fitness facilities provide an outstanding environment for students to continue to improve their health and well-being.

-Both the Downcity Fitness Center on the Downcity Campus and the Harborside Recreation Center on the Harborside Campus feature fitness professionals dedicated to providing education as well as assistance to help students achieve their fitness goals.
+JWU's two fitness facilities provide an outstanding environment for students to improve their health and well-being.
+The Downcity Fitness Center in Wales Hall on the Downcity Campus and the Harborside Recreation Center on the Harborside Campus feature fitness professionals dedicated to providing education as well as assistance to help students achieve their fitness goals.

-In addition to offering free individual fitness assessments and a customized workout, the fitness centers contain a full cardio-theater, Nautilus circuit, and a wide variety of free weights and free-weight stations.
-Both fitness centers are free to all students with proper ID.
+In addition to free individual fitness assessments and a customized workout, the fitness centers contain a full cardio-theater, Nautilus circuit, and a wide variety of free weights and free-weight stations.
+Both centers are free to students with proper ID.

-Athletic Facilities and Scheduling
+Athletic Facilities